UsAndRufus/mission-and-ministry/README.md

 * `$ npm install`
 * `$ gulp`
 * `localhost:3000` will pop up.
 Gulp will compile and refresh the page whenever source is saved

+You'll also need the video files as these aren't in source control.